pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 This step is specific to your database and object store hosting.

-- If your PostgreSQL instance is solely dedicated to Pachyderm, you can use PostgreSQL's tools, like `pg_dumpall`, to dump your entire PostgreSQL state.
+- If your PostgreSQL instance is solely dedicated to MLDM, you can use PostgreSQL's tools, like `pg_dumpall`, to dump your entire PostgreSQL state.

     Alternatively, you can use targeted `pg_dump` commands to dump the